2016 United States Senate election in Illinois: Results

-Democratic U.S. Representative Tammy Duckworth easily defeated the Republican incumbent senator Mark Kirk.
-Polls showed Kirk would be easily defeated by Duckworth, and the polls were proven right when Duckworth was declared the winner quickly after polls closed in Illinois.
+The result was a landslide victory for Tammy Duckworth.
+Pre-election polling showed Kirk would be easily defeated by Duckworth, and the polls were proven right when Duckworth was declared the winner quickly after polls closed in Illinois.
 Duckworth performed extremely well in the heavily populated and strongly Democratic Cook County, home of Chicago.
 Duckworth also did well in Champaign, East St. Louis and Carbondale.
-Kirk did do well in rural parts of the state.
-The Chicago 'collar counties' — among them Kirk's home county of Lake County — failed to deliver for the incumbent, and they easily went for Duckworth.
+Kirk did do well in rural parts of the state, but it was nowhere near enough to offset his weakness in the Chicago metropolitan area.
+The Chicago 'collar counties' — among them Kirk's home county of Lake County — previously voted for Kirk, but easily flipped to Duckworth.
 Duckworth was sworn in at 12:00 P.M.
 EST on January 3, 2017.
 The Libertarian and Green candidates polled well, winning three and two percent of the vote respectively.